Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Exotic Multi-Higgs Sector

-\subsection{Gauge--scalar mixing (heavy vector mixing with $Z/W$)}
+\subsection{Gauge--scalar mixing: heavy vector mixing with $Z/W$}

-Gauge--scalar mixing refers to the fact that the would-be Goldstone modes of $\chi$ and $\Sigma$ are absorbed by the heavy gauge bosons \cite{Slansky1981}.
+Gauge--scalar mixing refers to the fact that the would-be Goldstone modes of $\chi$, $ \Omega$ and $\Theta$ are absorbed by the heavy gauge bosons related to the broken generators \cite{Slansky1981}.
 Physical Higgs fields remain orthogonal to these Goldstones, but small mixing could appear in the mass eigenstates whenever portal couplings are nonzero.
-Broken generators from $SU(3)_A$ form two complex $SU(2)_L$ doublet vectors with mass $m_Y=g_A v_\Sigma$.
-After EWSB there could be a tiny mixing with $W/Z$.
-The mass matrix for the light EW $W_\mu$ and heavy $Y_\mu$ bosons takes the schematic form \cite{Langacker2009Zprime,LangackerSankar1989WRMixing,ErlerLangackerMunirRojas2009ZprimeConstraints}
+Broken generators from $SU(3)_A$ form two complex $SU(2)_L$ doublet vectors with mass $m_Y=g_A v_ \Omega$.
+Secondly, \(\Theta\) gives mass to the abelian vector orthogonal to hypercharge with mass